AHelplessStudent/Dat255_Course_Project/README.md

 Open the notebooks in Colab or prefered gpu-powered instance.

+Make sure to run Data_prep first, as this creates the reduced dataset.
+You can choose an apropriate amount for testing the code, by changing the varibles at the start of the notebook.

 Alternativly look at the notebooks with displayed outputs at these links:

 ## Table of contents